Simon Sebag Montefiore: Fiction reviews

 Montefiore's debut novel King's Parade was published in 1991.
 The Spectator called the book "embarrassing" and "extremely silly".

 Montefiore has written a Moscow trilogy of fictional thrillers, set in Russia.
 These have received positive reviews.
 The first book, Sashenka (2008, was described by The Washington Post as "Spellbinding.
 Sashenka is a historical whodunit with the epic sweep of a Hollywood movie.
 Montefiore is a natural storyteller who brings his encyclopedic knowledge of Russian history to life in language that glitters like the ice of St Petersburg".
 The Wall Street Journal praised "This superb novel.
 Sashenka is unforgettable.
 Inspiring.
 Montefiore proves a matchless storyteller, his prose harrowing and precise."
 One Night in Winter (2013) was described by The Guardian as "A gripping thriller about private life and poetic dreams in Stalin's Russia...
 A gripping pageturner...
 Whether its subject is power or love, a darkly enjoyable read."
 The last novel in the trilogy, Red Sky at Noon (2017), was called "a deeply satisfying pageturner – mythic and murderous" by The Times and "brilliant on multiple levels ... offering historical accuracy, a fine empathy for his characters and a story that illuminates the operatic tragedy of Stalin's Russia" by Booklist.

-Views

-In October 2023, Montefiore denied the existence of the Gaza genocide: "Jews are now accused of the very crimes they themselves have suffered [...] when no genocide has taken place or been intended", with the effect that the word has "been so devalued by its metaphorical abuse that it has become meaningless".